Enable Cookies in Safari on iPhone

 This guide will step you through the process of configuring Cookies in Safari on iOS - this process is the same for iPhone, iPad and iPod even though the screenshots might look slightly different.

-Open the "Settings" App
+On your iPhone, open the "Settings" App

 Return to the Home Screen by pressing the round button underneath the screen.
 You will see the grid of icons.
 Then, find the "Settings" icon and tap on it.